 Set Latency Threshold to an arbitrarily low value, such as

-10 ms(something significantly lower than the 99% latency value you observed earlier).
+10 ms(something significantly lower than the 99% latency value you observed earlier), and click Continue again.

 In Compliance Period, set Period Type to